psmail147/Fuzzy_Logic_Handover_Decision/README.txt

 - **too early**, this can cause unnecessary handovers and “ping-pong” effects;
 - **too late**, the user may experience very weak signal and possible call drops.

 Most real systems use rules based on RSS, margins and timers.
-Here, a fuzzy-logic controller outputs a **handover urgency** in \[0, 1], which is then thresholded to decide when to trigger the handover.
+Here, a fuzzy-logic controller outputs a **handover urgency** in the range [0, 1], which is then thresholded to decide when to trigger the handover.

 ---